• Skip to primary navigation

 • Wrap the sticky dough in plastic wrap and refrigerate for about 45 minutes.

-• To shape: Scoop out 1.5 teaspoon balls of the matcha filling and carefully roll into balls, set aside.
+• To shape: Scoop out 1.5 teaspoon balls of the matcha filling, and carefully roll them into balls, set aside.
 Dust a working surface with cornstarch.
 Take a small amount of mochi dough (about 2 tablespoons) and flatten it into a round on the dusted surface.

 • Place a ball of the filling on the center of the dough and wrap the dough around the filling.
 Pinch the edges to seal.
 Transfer to a plate with the sealed face facing down.
 Repeat with the remaining filling and dough.